willfindlay/bpfbox/README.md

 ## bpfbox is EOL

-This project is being **replaced with a re-implementation in Rust**.
-The plan is to archive this repository when the new version is released.
-Please stay tuned for details.
+BPFBox is being replaced by [BPFContain](https://github.com/willfindlay/bpfcontain-rs/), a new confinement solution written in Rust using libbpf-rs.

 ## Links